jawj/zapatos-docs/src/index.md

 }
 ```

-One more example: if you use PostGIS, you'll likely want to exclude its system tables:
+If you use PostGIS, you'll likely want to exclude its system tables:

 ```json
 "schemas": {